opnfv/fuel/docs/release/installation/installation.instruction.rst

      the deploy script will skip creating a virsh bridge for it

 **Note**: A virtual network "mcpcontrol" is always created.
-For virtual deploys, "mcpcontrol" is also used for PXE, leaving the PXE bridge unused.
+For virtual deploys, "mcpcontrol" is also used for Admin, leaving the PXE/Admin bridge unused.

 Automatic Installation of a Baremetal POD